+- t.94.
+The following are the competent disciplinary authorities: - the Referee (cf. t.96); - the Directoire Technique (cf. t.97, o.56-o.62); - the Refereeing Commission delegate(s), or the Supervisor if there is no delegate;

-- The Referee (cf. t.96) - The Referee (cf. t.96) - The Directoire Technique (cf. t.97, o.56-o.62) - The Executive Committee of the IOC at the Olympic Games (cf. t.98) - The Central Office of the FIE (cf. t.129, o.63) - The Executive Committee of the FIE (cf. t.99) - The FIE Disciplinary Tribunal - The Sports arbitration Trinunal
+- the Executive Committee of the IOC at the Olympic Games (cf. t.98); - the Bureau of the FIE (cf. t.99.1/4, t.127.h, o.63); - the Executive Committee of the FIE (cf. t.99.5); - the Disciplinary Commission of the FIE and its Tribunal; - the Court of Arbitration for Sport and the Sports Arbitration Tribunal.

-See also the Disciplinary Code of the FIE (Chapter VII, FIE Statutes).
+See also Disciplinary Rules of the FIE (Chapter VII of the FIE Statutes).

-2. Principle of jurisdiction
+Principle of jurisdiction

-- t.95 (a) Whatever juridical authority has taken a decision, this decision may be subject to an appeal to a higher juridical authority, but only to one such appeal. - (b) No decision on a question of fact can be the subject of an appeal (cf. t.122). - (c) An appeal against a decision only suspends that decision when it can be judged immediately. - (d) Every appeal must be accompanied by the deposit of a guaranty of US\$80, or its equivalent in another currency; this sum may be confiscated for the benefit of the FIE if the appeal is rejected on the grounds that it is 'frivolous'; this decision will be taken by the juridical authority responsible for hearing the appeal.
+- t.95.
+1. Whatever juridical authority has taken a decision, this decision may be subject to an appeal to a higher juridical authority, but only to one such appeal. - 2.
+No decision on a question of fact can be the subject of an appeal (cf. t.122.1/2). - 3.
+An appeal against a decision only suspends that decision when it can be judged immediately. - 4.
+Every appeal must be accompanied by the deposit of a guaranty of US\$80, or its equivalent in another currency; this sum may be confiscated for the benefit of the FIE if the appeal is rejected on the grounds that it is 'frivolous'; this decision will be taken by the juridical authority responsible for hearing the appeal.
 However, appeals against the decisions of the Referee do not require the deposit of the guarantees mentioned above (cf. t.122).

-3. The Referee
+The Referee

-- t.96 (a) The Referee is responsible not only for the direction of the bout, the judging of hits and the checking of equipment, but equally for the maintenance of order in the bouts which he is refereeing (cf. t.35/i). - (b) In his capacity as director of the bout and arbiter of hits, he can, in accordance with the rules, penalise the competitors, either by refusing to award a hit which they have in fact made on the opponent, or by awarding against them a hit which they have not in fact received, or by excluding them from the competition which he is refereeing, all, according to the circumstances, with or without prior warning.
-In these circumstances, and if he has judged on a matter of fact, his decisions are irrevocable (cf. t.122). - (c) By reason of the right of jurisdiction which he has over all the fencers who participate in, or are present at a competition which he is refereeing, he can also propose to the Directoire Technique the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors (cf. t.114, t.118, t.120). - (d) Finally, he may recommend to the Directoire Technique all other penalties which he considers appropriate (exclusion from the whole competition, suspension or disqualification) (cf. t.97). - (e) The Directoire Technique is the authority competent to deal with appeals against the decisions of the Referee (cf. t.97ss, t.122.
+- t.96.
+1. The Referee is responsible not only for the direction of the bout, the judging of hits and the checking of equipment, but equally for the maintenance of order in the bouts which he is refereeing (cf. t.35.2.i). - 2.
+In his capacity as director of the bout and arbiter of hits, he can, in accordance with the rules, penalise the competitors, either by refusing to award a hit which they have in fact made on the opponent, or by awarding against them a hit which they have not in fact received, or by excluding them from the competition which he is refereeing, all, according to the circumstances, with or without prior warning.
+In these circumstances, and if he has judged on a matter of fact, his decisions are irrevocable (cf. t.122.1/2). - 3.
+By reason of the right of jurisdiction which he has over all the fencers who participate in, or are present at a competition which he is refereeing, he can also propose to the Directoire Technique the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors (cf. t.114, t.118, t.120).

+- 4. Finally, he may recommend to the Directoire Technique all other penalties which he considers appropriate (exclusion from the whole competition, suspension or disqualification) (cf. t.97.3). - 5.
+The Refereeing Commission delegate or the Supervisor (if there is no delegate) is the authority competent to deal with appeals against the decisions of the Referee.

-4. The Directoire Technique (cf. o.56-o.62)
+The Directoire Technique at official FIE competitions (cf. 0.56-0.62)